 Social media presence audit

-Now an SEO part is fixed and your website is getting higher in a search.
+Now that a website maintenance part is fixed and your website is getting higher in a search.
 What else can help?
 Right: a big link mass and references from other resources.

 Social media presence audit checklist

-- Your company/brand is present at social networks: a public page, a group.
+- Your company/brand is present on social networks: a public page, a group.

-- You keep referring to your website at profiles in social networks and make sure content has a wide reach.
+- You keep referring to your website at profiles on social networks and make sure the content has a wide reach.

-- Social media icons are embedded into website’s footer or another appropriate place.
+- Social media icons are embedded into the website’s footer or another appropriate place.

-Having everything done right, you will see a traffic from social networks growing.
+Having everything done right, you will see traffic from social networks growing.

 Ease of administering/editing the website

 When you’ve done everything for a user, consider checking how easy it is to edit a website and perform everyday routine actions.
-There’s no particular checklist for that because it mostly depends on a CMS you use.
+There’s no particular checklist for that because it mostly depends on the CMS you use.
 Make sure administrators of your website can create content pages without the help of a programmer.
-Make sure admins can present content the right way, too: they can upload images, embed videos, align a text.
+Make sure admins can present content the right way, too: for example, in Drupal, they can upload images, embed videos, and align a text.

 Now you’re set to conduct your first own website audit.
-Don’t omit steps and soon you’ll see how better the things are going.
-If you know the things that we might have missed in this guide or need our advice - let us know.
-Happy auditing!
+Don’t omit steps and soon you’ll see how better things are going.
+If you know the things that we might have missed in this guide or need our advice, let us know.